Burnie Airport

-Burnie Airport (IATA: BWT, ICAO: YWYY), also called Burnie Wynyard Airport or Wynyard Airport, is a regional airport located adjacent to the town of Wynyard, about 17 km west from Burnie, Tasmania, Australia.
+Burnie Airport (IATA: BWT, ICAO: YWYY), also called Burnie Wynyard Airport or Wynyard Airport, is a regional airport located adjacent to the town of Wynyard, about 17 km west of Burnie, Tasmania, Australia.
 Formally named the Wynyard Aerodrome, the first official opening occurred on 26 February 1934.
-The Burnie Airport is majority owned by the Burnie City Council.
+It is majority owned by the Burnie City Council.

 Airlines and destinations

-Rex Airlines operates services to and from Melbourne about 4 times per day using Saab 340 turboprop aircraft.
+Rex Airlines operates services to and from Melbourne about four times per day using Saab 340 turboprop aircraft.
 Sharp Airlines offers flights to King Island and Launceston twice per day using a 19-seat Metro 23 (SA-227) turboprop aircraft.

-From 17 September 2021, QantasLink will launch direct seven weekly flights to Melbourne for the first time in 15 years with its 50-seat Q300 turboprop aircraft.
+On 17 September 2021, QantasLink resumed direct seven weekly flights to Melbourne for the first time in 15 years with its 50-seat Q300 turboprop aircraft.
+In 2025, QantasLink upgraded its aircraft to 74-seat Q400 turboprops, following upgrades to the airport by the Tasmanian Government.

-History of Burnie Airport
+History

 The first aerodrome at Wynyard was built by volunteers on an old racecourse.
 However, within a year of completion in 1932, the aerodrome was found to be too small for larger passenger and mail aircraft.
 A larger aerodrome was developed on the southern outskirts of the town and was officially opened on 26 February 1934.
 A further opening ceremony on 1 January 1935 was attended by the Prime Minister of the time, Joseph Lyons.

-In the mid-1970s, Federal policy was adopted that would eventually see the ownership and maintenance of all airports outside of capital cities transferred from the Commonwealth to the respective local authorities.
+In the mid-1970s, a Federal policy was adopted that would eventually see the ownership and maintenance of all airports outside of capital cities transferred from the Commonwealth to the respective local authorities.
 Under the new scheme, the future of the Wynyard Aerodrome was cast into doubt after Federal funding was secured for upgrading the Devonport Airport in August 1980; few if any areas of regional Australia had two major commuter and cargo airports only 60 km apart, which was the situation for Burnie/Wynyard and Devonport.
-After much political controversy, it wasn't until March 1985 that AU$5.2 million of funding was allocated by the State and Federal governments to upgrade the Wynyard aerodrome.
+After much political controversy, it wasn't until March 1985 that $5.2 million of funding was allocated by the State and Federal governments to upgrade the Wynyard aerodrome.

 The upgraded aerodrome was officially opened on 15 February 1987, incorporating a sealed runway 1650m long.
 Ownership had been transferred from the Commonwealth to the Burnie Port Authority and the Wynyard Aerodrome was renamed to Burnie Airport.
-The airport's IATA code (the three-letter code appearing on luggage tags etc) was changed from WNY to BWT.
+The airport's IATA code was changed from WNY to BWT.

 The Burnie Airport Corporation Unit Trust acquired the Burnie Airport from the Burnie Port Corporation in 2001.
 The Trust is 51% owned by the Burnie City Council and 49% owned by a private sector partner, the Australian Airports Association.